2019 Best Online Colleges for Political Science Degrees

 Many political science undergraduate students complete internships in addition to or as part of their degree program.
 They can volunteer for lobbyist organizations or work at non-profit agencies.
 Some students travel abroad or to Washington, DC, to complete their internships, and many schools offer school credit to those who do.
 However, many political science graduates go on to law school or to earn a master's degree in the field, where there are opportunities for all kinds of careers.
 Those who have bachelor's degrees typically work for polling companies, news organizations, non-profits, or lobbyist organizations.

 Individuals hoping to have careers in political analysis, working for government agencies, individual politicians, or private companies, may want to consider pursuing a master's degree in political science.
-A master's degree can be a helpful step in the process of becoming a politician or a political scientists.
+A master's degree can be a helpful step in the process of becoming a politician or a political scientist.

 Students typically begin their degree program by taking courses in communications, political theories, political structures and methodologies, sociology, business, law, the criminal justice system, and elections.
 Most students specialize in a certain area of political science and structure their curriculum around their chosen concentration.
 Most political science master’s programs have a thesis requirement.
 Students spend many months choosing a topic, developing their research processes, and working with professors to write and edit their thesis.